hericmr/El-Vigilante/README.md

 #### Site: https://hericmr.github.io/cameras/
 #### Description:

-"El Vigilante - Santos" is a aplication that allows users to view real-time camera feeds from  some locations in Santos, Brazil.
+"El Vigilante - Santos" is rapository with some scripts that allows users to view real-time camera feeds from  some locations in Santos, Brazil.
 Developed in Python using OpenCV, this app leverages the public cameras from the Santos city government for a virtual watch.

 The project is composed of a single Python script, `project.py`, which handles all the functionality of the program.
 The script starts by presenting the user  a list of available cameras to choose from.
 Each camera is associated with a unique number, and the user simply needs to input the number corresponding to the camera they wish to view.
 If any invalid inputs are inserted by the user a ValueError will be called.